neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/text-classification/text-classification-cli.md

 #### Sparse Transfer Learning with a Custom Teacher

-With the dense teacher trained, we can sparse transfer learn with the help of the teacher by passing `--distill_teacher ./dense-teacher_rotten_tomatoes`.
+With the dense teacher trained, we can sparse transfer learn with the help of the teacher by passing a local path to the model checkpoint (in this case, `--distill_teacher ./dense-teacher_rotten_tomatoes`).

 Run the following to kick-off training: